A TEEN’S FOUR MOST ENEMIES

 - No addiction to electronics, incessant hours on video games, social media, or cell phone pornography.
 They can be deadly.
 Saying NO begins with volunteering to have a trusted mentor inspect your cell phone at any time.

 My hope is we make the right choice.
 So much depends on this decision.
 It costs heavily to live a holy and just life.
 It costs much more to live a life of self-inflicted pain.
-At Christmas time, this is the best life reminder I can give you.
+This is the best life reminder I can give you.
 We have the freedom of choice to present our bodies as living sacrifices, not damaged or dead, to the holy and living Heavenly Father.